Clinical Laboratory Science program

 Undergrad major Graduate degree View a sample plan for Undergrad + graduate dual degree Catalogfor Undergrad + graduate dual degree

-A program within Microbiology
+A program within the Microbiology Department

 Medical technologist jobs